TomPace101/nanopore_diffusion/notes.md

 that includes the schema, to reduce redundancy.
 Now that might be enough of an advantage.

+Keep in mind that you won't be able to do 2nd-level inheritance very well this way.
+That is, your base class will be a kind of meta-class.
+(Maybe it should be exactly a meta class?)
+But once you have a class built from a schema, there's no point having another class inherit from it.
+It can't really add to the schema.
+(Unless, maybe the metaclass teaches it how to?)

+So, a metaclass?
+The `__new__` method of the metaclass will accept a string which becomes the docstring of the class, and is also used to construct its schema.
+Each instance of the metaclass (the schema-based classes) have a method that can check their current state against the schema.
+This method should be called at the end of their init.
+You would want them to inherit from ParameterSet or something like it, still.

 #Specific Equations
 ## Homogenized Fickian